For over 50 years, people have found comfort in the fact that there has been a Carney on the radiowaves.

 Job two took John to Columbia, Missouri to work with the famed Larry King at KFRU radio.
 He only pushed buttons for Larry’s show from midnight to three in the morning – since King was syndicated out of Washington, he was not actually aware of Carney’s existence on the planet.
 John did get some airtime there; at the conclusion of King’s show, Carney hosted his own program during the highly coveted 3-6 a.m. slot.
 Word has it he was a big hit among both of that town’s insomniacs

 Like his father, John loved St. Louis.
 He had his first crack at major market radio in St. Louis in 1986 as John was paired with 2 more legendary broadcasters in Mort Crowly and Grant Horton. at KXOK when the station switched to an “all talk format.”
-It was at this point that John found another vehicle for his humor as a comedy writer for Dick Cavett; A position that he kept for 5 years.
+It was at this point that John found another vehicle for his humor as a comedy writer for Dick Cavett; A position that he kept for five years.
 Dick still keeps in touch, calling from time to time to remind John that he’s still not funny.

-By the early 90’s, John was back into talk radio, interviewing and comfortably filling the airwaves with something other than music.
-His 9 to noon slot quickly gained notoriety with frequent stops to the studio by the famous and infamous.
+By the early ’90s, John was back into talk radio, interviewing and comfortably filling the airwaves with something other than music.
+His nine-to-noon slot quickly gained notoriety with frequent stops to the studio by the famous and infamous.
 In 1997 and 2000, John received the “Air Award” for talk show host of the year and was chosen as one of St. Louis’ top radio personalities by the St. Louis media 5 different times.
-And while we’re back patting, John picked up “Media personality of the year” in 99 and 2002, and 2007 by the National Restaurant Assn for his frequent culinary features on the show.
-In July of 1998 Carney signed on at long time powerhouse replacing the legendary Jim White.
+And while we’re back-patting, John picked up “Media personality of the year” in 99 and 2002, and 2007 by the National Restaurant Assn for his frequent culinary features on the show.
+In July of 1998, Carney signed on at a long time powerhouse replacing the legendary Jim White.
 Expansion of sports programming lead to Carney’s choice to get more airtime and he returned to the station he put on the air in the 90’s KTRS.
-John says he’s now doing the kind of radio he’d listen to, if the CD player wasn’t working.